mlima01/Group20-Project-Base/README.md

 ### Bugs:
 - There may be null values in the data that may need to be handled.
 - The playlist page search does not reveal the table until something is placed in the search bar.
+- The 'update playlist' page does not successfully update a playlist since there is a need for multiple foreign keys and we were not able to work around it.
+- The 'create playlist' page does not successfully create a new playlist record.
+The data was not able to be sent to the database.
+Given the knowledge we currently have about Sequelize, we were unable to effectively troubleshoot and solve this issue.

 ### Future Development:
 * Handle null values.